Coal & Energy Transition Day 2023

-Leaders from government, industry, coal producers, alternative energy providers, investors, funders and independent experts will discuss key issues such as:
+At the second edition of the Coal & Energy Transition Day, leaders from government, coal producers, alternative energy providers, investors, funders and independent experts will discuss key issues such as:

 - Are we seeing an extension of the life of coal as a result?

 - What will Southern Africa’s future energy mix look like?